Cristina Castagna: Early life

 Castagna was born near San Quirico di Valdagno, near Vicenza.
 Youngest of four children, during her childhood, she began discovering mountains with her father and her uncle.
-After a technical degree she became an nurse in the ER hospital in Vicenza, a job she kept for all her life.
+After a technical degree she became a nurse in the ER hospital in Vicenza, a job she kept for all her life.

 During her childhood, Castagna was very active, so her father gave her the nickname "Grio" (Cricket).
 She liked the nickname so much she kept it in her adult life ("El Grio") often in conjunction with "acchiappasogni" (dreamcatcher).
 She was also an avid reader and writer.
 After she became the first Italian woman to climb Makalu, she began to appear on Italian national news and newspapers.
 Nevertheless, she kept working as a nurse, climbing in her spare time, and initially at her own expense.

 After a brief interest in volleyball, in her twenties she began climbing and ski mountaineering with Club Alpino Italiano (CAI).
 Although she had several sponsors, and was a member of the Salewa AlpineXtrem team, she never became a fully professional climber by status.
 She also worked as a nurse with the Alpini, and was enrolled with the National Alpini Association and Club Alpino Italiano.